guillp/jwskate/CONTRIBUTING.md

 Now you can make your changes locally.

-6. When you're done making changes, check that your changes pass the tests, including testing other Python versions, with tox:
+6. When you're done making changes, check that your changes pass the tests:

 ```
     $ hatch run test:test